rkhamis/0-orchestrator/docs/setup/dev.md

 ```

 Next step is to boot the G8OS nodes, documented in [Create the G8OS nodes](#create-nodes), the last section on this page.

+So skip all other sections here below, which are about the manual setup.

 <a id="ays-server"></a>